-- 120. Rehab Managers employed different methods to highlight for their therapists those beneficiaries who were in their assessment periods and the number of minutes that the therapists had to get that day to reach the Ultra High RUG level.
-For example, the Rehab Manager at Life Care Center of Collegedale, in Collegedale, Tennessee, used a dry erase board, while the Rehab Manager at Life Care Center of Port St. Lucie used daily or weekly therapy assignment sheets to accomplish this objective. - 121.
-Rehab Managers frequently pushed therapists to approach beneficiaries multiple times a day, sometimes as many as 7 or 8 times, in order to meet the number of assigned minutes, even after repeated refusals by the beneficiaries. - 122.
-For example, on December 6, 2007, an occupational therapy assistant recorded providing therapy to a patient at Valley View Villa, in Fort Morgan, Colorado, who refused service four times.
+116. Rehab Managers employed different methods to highlight for their therapists those beneficiaries who were in their assessment periods and the number of minutes that the therapists had to get that day to reach the Ultra High RUG level.
+For example, the Rehab Manager at Life Care Center of Collegedale, in Collegedale, Tennessee, used a dry erase board, while the Rehab Manager at Life Care Center of Port St. Lucie used daily or weekly therapy assignment sheets to accomplish this objective.

+117. Rehab Managers frequently pushed therapists to approach beneficiaries multiple times a day, sometimes as many as 7 or 8 times, in order to meet the number of assigned minutes, even after repeated refusals by the beneficiaries.

+118. For example, on December 6, 2007, an occupational therapy assistant recorded providing therapy to a patient at Valley View Villa, in Fort Morgan, Colorado, who refused service four times.
 As the notes reflect:

-1st time pt. had returned to bed from toilet and was covered in sweat and short of breath.
-2nd time pt. was sleeping; awoke and refused- asked therapist to come back later.
+52 Case 1:08-cv-00251-HSM-WBC Document 163 Filed 04/28/14 Page 52 of 84 PageID #: 1st time pt. had returned to bed from toilet and was covered in sweat and short of breath.
+2nd time pt. was sleeping; awoke and refused-asked therapist to come back later.
 3rd time therapist was unable to wake pt.
 4th time pt. stated he had a headache and his stomach hurt.